 Subject/journal group: All

-The table to the right includes counts of all research outputs for Osaka University published between 1 October 2019 - 30 September 2020 which are tracked by the Nature Index.
+The table to the right includes counts of all research outputs for Osaka University published between 1 November 2020 - 31 October 2021 which are tracked by the Nature Index.

 Hover over the donut graph to view the Share for each subject.
 Below, the same research outputs are grouped by subject.
 Click on the subject to drill-down into a list of articles organized by journal, and then by title.

 Note: Articles may be assigned to more than one subject area.